jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ## Using a Custom Web Browser

 To open a browser, Markdown Mode calls the function specified in `browse-url-browser-function`.
-You can use `M-x describe-variable RET browse-url-browser-function` to determine what value is currently set in your own Emacs.
-To choose a different browser, simply customize the `browse-url-browser-function` variable using `M-x customize-option` and then answer the questions presented.
+To determine what value is currently used in your own Emacs, you can use `M-x describe-variable RET browse-url-browser-function` .
+To use a different browser, customize the variable with `M-x customize-option RET browse-url-browser-function` and answer the questions presented.

 ![Customizing `browse-url-browser-function`](images/browse-url-browser-function.png)